Skip to content

 Depending on the types of jobs you complete, a full set of electrical power tools can cost you between $295 and $665.
 Here’s what you might need:

-16. Pneumatic nail gun ($100–150): Using air compression, this nail gun drives nails into roofing materials quickly to make shingle installation more efficient.
+16. Pneumatic nail gun ($100–150): This nail gun uses air compression to drive nails into roofing materials quickly, making shingle installation more efficient.

 17. Cordless drill ($20–80): Roofers use cordless drills to create holes and secure screws, especially in metal roofing or when attaching roof accessories.